Aeindus/IFilterShellView/README.md

 # or any other combination
 ```

+Notes:
-`Warning!` If you don't specify a logical grouping then the conditions will be parsed in the order they appear in.
+* If you don't specify a logical grouping then the conditions will be parsed in the order they appear in.

-`Info!` By default all command related string comparison is case insensitive.
+* By default all command related string comparison is case insensitive.
 If you want to execute a case sensitive query then invoke the command `cs` as seen in the examples above.

-`Info!` An argument must be specified between quotes only if it includes whitespaces.
+* An argument must be specified between quotes only if it includes whitespaces.
 For example the following path _C:\Program Files_ must be specified between quotes.

 ### Download the project's source code

 Bellow you can see the steps required to get the code on your machine and get it running
 1. Clone the repository
 ```sh
 git clone https://github.com/Aeindus/IFilterShellView.git